 - a.
-The Board, with the assistance of the Governance, Nominating and Corporate Social Responsibility Committee, shall conduct annual assessments of the overall effectiveness of the Board, its Committees, the Board Chair, the Committee Chairs, and of the contributions, competencies and skills, of the individual directors, taking into consideration the relevant Charters and Mandates. - b.
-Through the confidential process, each director will complete a board effectiveness questionnaire assessing: - The Board's performance in specified categories such as fiduciary oversight, Board governance and process, strategic planning and business decisions and financial metrics; and, - ii.
-The performance of each committee of the Board in light of such committee's charter. - c.
-The Board shall engage the services of a consultant or advisor not employed by the Corporation to evaluate and assess the overall effectiveness of the Board, its Committees, the Board Chair, and the Committee Chairs, taking into consideration the relevant Charters and Mandates, at least once every three years. - d.
+The Board, with the assistance of the Governance, Nominating and Corporate Social Responsibility Committee, shall conduct annual assessments of the overall effectiveness of the Board, its Committees, the Board Chair, the Committee Chairs, and of the contributions, competencies and skills, of the individual directors through a confidential process, taking into consideration the relevant Charters and Mandates. - b.
+The Board shall engage the services of a consultant or advisor not employed by the Corporation to evaluate and assess the overall effectiveness of the Board, its Committees, the Board Chair, and the Committee Chairs, taking into consideration the relevant Charters and Mandates, at least once every three years. - c.
 The objective of these reviews is to contribute to a process of continuous improvement in the Board's execution of its responsibilities.
 It is expected that the results of such reviews will be to identify any areas where the directors and/or management believe that the Board could make a better collective contribution to overseeing the affairs of Pembina in such a way as to add shareholder value and fulfill these Guidelines.

-J. DIRECTOR COMPENSATION
+I. DIRECTOR COMPENSATION